 One thing that we haven’t touched on yet is how you actually place wagers with bookmakers.
 This is a pretty straightforward process.
 You simply choose the selection you want to back, decide how much you want to stake, and then give both your selection and your stake to the bookmaker.
 They take care of the rest, including paying you out for any winning wagers.
 We explain more in the following article, which includes some basic advice on how to choose your selections.

-The exact process for placing a wager will depend on which bookmaker you’re using.
+The exact process of placing a wager will depend on which bookmaker you’re using.
 More accurately, it will depend on which TYPE of bookmaker of you’re using.
 You see, bookmakers operate in a number of different ways.
 There are several types of bookmaker, with the ones below considered to be the most common.

 Bookmaking shops and betting bureaus are retail shops where you can place your wagers over the counter in cash, or possibly with a debit or credit card.
 After you fill out a betting slip with details of your wager and pay the required stake, you’ll receive a verified copy of your wager.
 If your wager wins, you can go back and claim your winnings.